-Symptoms as benign as constipation or indigestion can trigger abdominal pain.
-And although a bellyache usually isn’t something to get alarmed about, its exact location may be.
-Where your pain occurs is even more important than its intensity because the location may indicate a more serious complication.
+Symptoms as common as constipation or indigestion can trigger abdominal pain.
+And although a bellyache usually isn’t something to get alarmed about, its exact location may be able to provide more information about how serious it could be.

 So how can you know whether it’s serious or not?
 Ask yourself the following questions.